skuid/SamplePages/Salesforce_Advanced/Approval_Process_Actions/README.md

 # Salesforce Approval Processes

 Salesforce approval processes allow for very complicated workflows and multi-party transactions to be managed and tracked effectively.
 Its a powerful platform.
-Often Skuid builders want to expose approval history for a particular record,  as well as enable the relevant approval actions to facilitate these workflows.
+Often Skuid builders want to expose approval history for a particular record and enable the relevant approval actions to facilitate these workflows.

-This sample page uses a chain of models to show approval history, and uses Salesforce datasource actions to enable the various forms of approval actions.
+This sample page shows both of these in action.
+A chain of models is used to show approval history and details, and Salesforce data source actions enable the various approval actions.

 <img src="ApprovalActions.png" width="300"></img>